 What is it?

 This button blanket was made by an American Indian artist from the Northwest Coast.
 Button Blankets were typically used as ceremonial robes and were often given as gifts at ceremonial potlatches for use as ceremonial robes.
 They are worn over the back.
 Before contact with Europeans, blankets were made from shredded cedar bark, dog fur or wool.
-After the introduction of trade blankets to the Kwakwaka’wakw by the Hudson Bay Company, artists began designing the cloth with crest designs done in red flannel appliqué, and abalone shell beads/buttons.
+After the introduction of trade blankets to the Kwakwaka’wakw by the Hudson Bay Company, artists began designing the cloth with crest designs done in red flannel appliqué, and abalone shell beads and buttons.
+This artist used plastic buttons.
 Today, button blankets are a highly regarded art form.

 What inspired it?